Creating and sending invitation emails

 Adding invitees

-The invitation list is used for the purpose of sending out invitation emails.
+The invitation list is used to send out invitation emails.
 Invitees can be added in the following ways:

 • Adding invitees as a one-off manually